 Everyone is talking about social media marketing nowadays.
 You cannot ignore it, they say.
 You are bombarded with sponsored stories on Facebook every day (those are going away soon by the way).
 When someone invites you to like a page, you are not even sure whether they are doing it because it is something they would want you to genuinely know about and try or it’s just because they need likes.

-When you stumble upon a website, be it product or service and like what you read in it, what is your first instinct?
+When you stumble upon a website, be it a product or service and like what you read on it, what is your first instinct?
 It’s probably to share the content, right?
 You are happy, you share.
 What next?
 You don’t want to miss the next series of awesome content, right?
-So you look for the subscribe button, because email will not disappear down a Timeline or News Feed.
+So you look for the subscribe button because email will not disappear down a Timeline or News Feed.

 Research has shown that email marketing leads to conversion rates to date according to research by Monetate in its E-commerce Quarterly.

 It may be old-fashioned but people tend to be comfortable with what they already know.
 Email is personal, it is not like the status update everyone sees and that targets everyone out there.
 That personal touch is compelling enough to make the reader venture further.

 Email, on top of being environmentally friendly, is cost-effective.
 You can send emails out to a large number of people while still telling their stories by segmenting your database and targeting emails appropriately.

 You can track email conversions very easily and even account for the return on investment (ROI) way better than social media.
 Coupled with the cost-effectiveness and conversion rates, email ROI reached 2,500% in 2013.
 Believe me, Ksh 25 for.
 Research by the Direct Marketing Association is proof.
 This brings me to the how.